 The group seeks to manage financial risk by preparing detailed cash flow forecasts and ensuring sufficient liquidity is available to meet foreseeable needs.
-Short-term flexibility is achieved by a revolving credit facility, which remained undrawn during the year.
+The group previously achieved short-term flexibility through access to a revolving credit facility, which remained undrawn from its inception until the end of the arrangement during the financial year.
+The directors declined to renew the facility due to an improved cash position and the consistent availability of adequate cash reserves.